Dheuster/AFT-FO4Edition/readme.txt

 --------------------------------------------------------------------------

         - Finally, you need to compile the script.
-Do this by opening the script with the CK’s default editor.
+Do this by opening the script with the CKÂ’s default editor.
 Go to the File menu of the Editor and Select compile.

     10) Update Furniture